cvisionai/tator-py/docs/TatorApi.md

-Interact with an individual media type.
-A media type is the metadata definition object for media.
-It includes file format, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Delete state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example